baldurk/renderdoc/docs/window/capture_attach.rst

   If you have 'secure boot' enabled in Windows, the AppInit_DLLs registry key will not work.
 To use the global process hook you must disable secure boot.

-If RenderDoc crashes or something otherwise goes wrong while these registry keys are modified, the shim dll will continue to be injected into every process which is certainly not desireable.
+If RenderDoc crashes or something otherwise goes wrong while these registry keys are modified, the shim dll will continue to be injected into every process which is certainly not desirable.
 Should anything go wrong, RenderDoc writes a ``.reg`` file that restores the registry to its previous state in ``%TEMP%``.

 Again, **this method should be a last resort**.
 Given the risks you should always try to capture directly in some way before trying this.